Modern wheat isn’t the same grain our ancestors ate. Do new changes to wheat pose a human health risk?

 Dinner in a Box

 Everyone should be able to enjoy delicious, interesting, home-cooked meals, right?
 Blue Apron is all about providing a great cooking experience for its users.
 Once per week, you’ll get a delivery including all the ingredients you need to make three meals (serving two people each).
 This week, they’re featuring chicken chilaquiles, steak salad with chicory and curried chickpeas, and salmon cakes with beet salad.
 The only things they assume subscribers have are olive oil, salt, and pepper.
 Every recipe features a new special ingredient (tatsoi, anyone?) to broaden your culinary palette, too.
 Plus, they offer a meat and fish box or a vegetarian box.
-Delivery available from Boston to DC, including Philadelphia.
+Delivery available from Maine to Florida, and west to the Mississippi river.
 Cost: $59.94 per week for three meals that each serve two people.
-Take a trip to www.blueapron.com/greatist for 30% off your first box!

 Who wouldn’t want a chef-designed meal on the dinner table a few times a week?
 With Plated, you get just that, but in your own home (and, well, you get to prepare it yourself).
 It’s pretty simple: You choose the meals you want in a given week, order, and the ingredients for those meals show up at your doorstep the next week.
 Each week Plated hosts a new chef who’s worked anywhere from The White House to Food and Wine Magazine.
 This week, they have five dishes ranging from meatloaf burgers with garlic mashed potatoes to berbere spiced salmon with steamed potatoes and winter greens.
-Delivery available from Boston to DC.
-Cost: $10-$15 per plate, depending on package chosen.
-Want to try it out?
-Use the code GREATISTPLATED at checkout for 20% off your order.
+Delivery available from Boston to DC and in major Midwest cities, including the Chicago (and the rest of Illinois), Indiana, Michigan, and major cities including St. Louis, and Cleveland Cost: $10-$15 per plate, depending on package chosen.

 Sweet Roots NYC